 When it comes to winter sports, however, keeping your teeth safe can be as simple as wearing a mouth guard.
 Your dentist can help determine the best solution, as well as set up a foundation of care in case there were a traumatic injury.
 While mouth guards are not 100% perfect, they can help reduce injury and the resulting winter tooth pain.

 If you are visiting or living in Colorado and are experiencing winter tooth pain, don’t suffer another day.
-Contact PERFECT TEETH today at 844-717-9588 or click to find a Colorado dentist near you.
+Contact PERFECT TEETH today to find a Colorado dentist near you.

 Reviewed by Loveland, Colorado Dentist, Dr. Yvette McMullen of PERFECT TEETH – Centerra.